David-Akana/Vindler/README.md

 1) vindler_authentication: This folder contains the backend that houses the machine learning and deep learning model.
 2) vindler_backend: This folder contains the backend for post, get, delete, user registeration, user authentication, and picture upload requests(The images are saved on AWS s3 bucket).
 3) Vindler_frontend: This folder contains the frontend interface for vindler.
+4) Check: Testing the models on single and multiple pictures.

 ## Issues: